Coolboyrajat/My-Telegram-Bot/README.md

 - `USE_SERVICE_ACCOUNTS`: Whether to use Service Accounts or not, with google-api-python-client.
 For this to work see [Using Service Accounts](https://github.com/anasty17/mirror-leech-telegram-bot#generate-service-accounts-what-is-service-account) section below.
 Default is `False`. `Bool`

+- `DOWNLOAD_DIR`: The path to the local folder where the downloads should be downloaded to. `Str`
+- `STATUS_UPDATE_INTERVAL`: Time in seconds after which the progress/status message will be updated.
+Recommended `10` seconds at least. `Int`

 **2. Optional Fields**

 - `USER_SESSION_STRING`: To download/upload from your telegram account and to send rss.
-To generate session string use this command `python3 generate_string_session.py` after mounting repo folder for sure. `Str`. **NOTE**: You can't use bot with private message.
+To generate session string use this command `python3 generate_string_session.py` after mounting repo folder for sure. `Str`.
+>**NOTE**: You can't use bot with private message.
 Use it with superGroup.

-- `DATABASE_URL`: Your Mongo Database URL (Connection string).
-Follow this [Generate Database](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#generate-database) to generate database.
-Data will be saved in Database: auth and sudo users, users settings including thumbnails for each user, rss data and incomplete tasks. **NOTE**: You can always edit all settings that saved in database from the official site -> (Browse collections). `Str`
+- `DATABASE_URL`: Use any of the [Database URL](https://github.com/Coolboyrajat/My-Telegram-Bot/edit/master/README.md#database) mention above (Connection string).
+Follow this [Generate Database](https://github.com/Coolboyrajat/My-Telegram-Bot/edit/master/README.md#generate-database) to generate database.
+Data will be saved in Database: auth and sudo users, users settings including thumbnails for each user, rss data and incomplete tasks.
-- `DOWNLOAD_DIR`: The path to the local folder where the downloads should be downloaded to. `Str`
+>**NOTE**: You can always edit all settings that saved in database from the official site -> (Browse collections). `Str`
+- `AUTHORIZED_CHATS`: Fill user_id and chat_id of groups/users you want to authorize.
+Separate them by space. `Int`
 - `CMD_SUFFIX`: commands index number.
 This number will added at the end all commands. `Str`|`Int`
-- `AUTHORIZED_CHATS`: Fill user_id and chat_id of groups/users you want to authorize.
-Separate them by space. `Int`

 - `SUDO_USERS`: Fill user_id of users whom you want to give sudo permission.
 Separate them by space. `Int`
 - `DEFAULT_UPLOAD`: Whether `rc` to upload to `RCLONE_PATH` or `gd` to upload to `GDRIVE_ID`.
 Default is `gd`.
-Read More [HERE](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#upload).`Str`
+Read More [HERE](https://github.com/Coolboyrajat/My-Telegram-Bot/edit/master/README.md#upload).`Str`
-- `STATUS_UPDATE_INTERVAL`: Time in seconds after which the progress/status message will be updated.
-Recommended `10` seconds at least. `Int`

 - `AUTO_DELETE_MESSAGE_DURATION`: Interval of time (in seconds), after which the bot deletes it's message and command message which is expected to be viewed instantly. **NOTE**: Set to `-1` to disable auto message deletion. `Int`
 - `STATUS_LIMIT`: Limit the no. of tasks shown in status message with buttons.
 Default is `10`. **NOTE**: Recommended limit is `4` tasks. `Int`
 - `EXTENSION_FILTER`: File extensions that won't upload/clone.
 Separate them by space. `Str`